chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

 1. we insist that the first packet be a complete segment;
 2. an acknowledgment can be sent for the first packet (even if not a segment, as long as the acknowledgment specifies the next sequence number such that the source also understands that no bytes have been accepted).

-It is apparent, therefore, that the synchronizing of window size and left window edge can be accomplished without what would ordinarily be called a connection setup.
+<mark>It is apparent, therefore, that the synchronizing of window size and left window edge can be accomplished without what would ordinarily be called a connection setup.</mark>

 The first packet referencing a newly created RCB sent from one associate to another can be marked with a bit which requests that the receiver synchronize his left window edge with the sequence number of the arriving packet (see SYN bit in Fig. 8).
 The TCP can examine the source and destination port addresses in the packet and in the RCB to decide whether to accept or ignore the request.

-Provision should be made for a destination process to specify that it is willing to LISTEN to a specific port or “any” port.
-This last idea permits processes such as the logger process to accept data arriving from unspecified sources.
+<mark>Provision should be made for a destination process to specify that it is willing to listen to a specific port or “any” port.</mark> This last idea permits processes such as the logger process to accept data arriving from unspecified sources.
 This is purely a host matter, however.

 The initial packet may contain data which can be stored or discarded by the destination, depending on the availability of destination buffer space at the time.
 In the other direction, acknowledgment is returned for receipt of data which also specifies the receiver’s window size.

 If the receiving TCP should want to reject the synchronization request, it merely transmits an acknowledgment carrying a release (REL) bit (see Fig. 8) indicating that the destination port address is unknown or inaccessible.
-The sending HOST waits for the acknowledgment (after accepting or rejecting the synchronization request) before sending the next message or segment.
+The sending host waits for the acknowledgment (after accepting or rejecting the synchronization request) before sending the next message or segment.
 This rejection is quite different from a negative data acknowledgment.
 We do not have explicit negative acknowledgments.
-If no acknowledgment is returned, the sending HOST may retransmit without introducing confusion if, for example, the left window edge is not changed on the retransmission.
+If no acknowledgment is returned, the sending host may retransmit without introducing confusion if, for example, the left window edge is not changed on the retransmission.

 Because messages may be broken up into many packets for transmission or during transmission, it will be necessary to ignore the REL flag except in the case that the EM flag is also set.
-This could be accomplished either by the TCP or by the GATEWAY which could reset the flag on all but the packet containing the set EM flag (see Fig. 9).
+This could be accomplished either by the TCP or by the gateway which could reset the flag on all but the packet containing the set EM flag (see Fig. 9).

 At the end of an association, the TCP sends a packet with ES, EM, and REL flags set.
 The packet sequence number scheme will alert the receiving TCP if there are still outstanding packets in transit which have not yet arrived, so a premature dissociation cannot occur.

-To assure that both TCP’s are aware that the association has ended, we insist that the receiving TCP respond to the REL by sending a REL acknowledgment of its own.
+<Mark>To assure that both TCP’s are aware that the association has ended, we insist that the receiving TCP respond to the REL by sending a REL acknowledgment of its own.</mark>

 Suppose now that a process sends a single message to an associate including a REL along with the data.
 Assuming an RCB has been prepared for the receiving TCP to accept the data, the TCP will accumulate the incoming packets until the one marked ES, EM, REL arrives, at which point a REL is returned to the sender.
 The association is thereby terminated and the appropriate TCB and RCB are destroyed.
 If the first packet of a message contains a SYN request bit and the last packet contains ES, EM and REL bits, then data will flow “one message at a time.”
-This mode is very similar to the scheme described by Walden [12], since each succeeding message can only be accepted at the receiver after a new LISTEN (like Walden’s RECEIVE) command is issued by the receiving process to its serving TCP.
+This mode is very similar to the scheme described by Walden [12], since each succeeding message can only be accepted at the receiver after a new listen (like Walden’s receive) command is issued by the receiving process to its serving TCP.
 Note that only if the acknowledgment is received by the sender can the association be terminated properly.
-It has been pointed out6 that the receiver may erroneously accept duplicate transmissions if the sender does not receive the acknowledgment.
+It has been pointed out<label for="sn-6" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-6" class="margin-toggle"/>
+<span class="sidenote">S. Crocker of APRA/IPT.</span> that the receiver may erroneously accept duplicate transmissions if the sender does not receive the acknowledgment.
 This may happen if the sender transmits a duplicate message with the SYN and REL bits set and the destination has already destroyed any record of the previous transmission.
 One way of preventing this problem is to destroy the record of the association at the destination only after some known and suitably chosen timeout.
 However, this implies that a new association with the same source and destination port identifiers could not be established until this timeout had expired.
 This problem can occur even with sequences of messages whose SYN and REL bits are separated into different internetwork packets.
 We recognize that this problem must be solved, but do not go into further detail here.

 Alternatively, both processes can send one message, causing the respective TCP’s to allocate RCB/TCB pairs at both ends which rendezvous with the exchanged data and then disappear.
 If the overhead of creating and destroying RCB’s and TCB’s is small, such a protocol might be adequate for most low-bandwidth uses.
 This idea might also form the basis for a relatively secure transmission system.
 If the communicating processes agree to change their external port addresses in some way known only to each other (i.e., pseudorandom), then each message will appear to the outside world as if it is part of a different association message stream.
 Even if the data is intercepted by a third party, he will have no way of knowing that the data should in fact be considered part of a sequence of messages.

-We have described the way in which processes develop associations with each other, thereby becoming associates for possible exchange of data.
-These associations need not involve the transmission of data prior to their formation and indeed two associates need not be able to determine that they are associates until they attempt to communicate.
+<mark>We have described the way in which processes develop associations with each other, thereby becoming associates for possible exchange of data.
+These associations need not involve the transmission of data prior to their formation and indeed two associates need not be able to determine that they are associates until they attempt to communicate.</mark>

 ## Conclusions

 We have discussed some fundamental issues related to the interconnection of packet switching networks.
 In particular, we have described a simple but very powerful and flexible protocol which provides for variation in individual network packet sizes, transmission failures, sequencing, flow control, and the creation and destruction of process- to-process associations.
-We have considered some of the implementation issues that arise and found that the proposed protocol is implementable by HOST’S of widely varying capacity.
+We have considered some of the implementation issues that arise and found that the proposed protocol is implementable by hosts of widely varying capacity.

 The next important step is to produce a detailed specification of the protocol so that some initial experiments with it can be performed.
 These experiments are needed to determine some of the operational parameters (e.g., how often and how far out of order do packets actually arrive; what sort of delay is there between segment acknowledgments; what should retransmission timeouts be?) of the proposed protocol.